A valuation adapted for startups

-Thanks to a methodology adapted to projects and innovative companies, Estimeo’s valuation helps breaking down the asymmetry of information that can exist during a negotiation between a project and an investor.
+Thanks to a methodology adapted to innovative projects and companies, Estimeo’s valuation helps breaking down the assymetry of information that exists during the negociation between an entrepreneur and an investor.
 Raise funds faster and easier.

 The dilutive method is based on two criteria: on the one hand, the amount of funds that the entrepreneur wishes to raise to cover his or her equity needs for the next 12 to 24 months, and on the other hand a standard dilution rate.
 The latter is determined by Estimeo according to the score generated by its proprietary algorithm and market data relative to the startup.

 This elementary method has little weight in the calculation of the final valuation, but is nevertheless relevant.
 Indeed, it puts into perspective the attractiveness of the company in terms of risk and potential compared to all the startups in the market and contextualizes the valuation in the global innovation financing market.

 The discounted free cash flow (DCF) valuation method is one of the most widely used approaches in the financial evaluation of startups.
 Based on the startup’s projected financial cash flows, the valuation is computed by adding up the discounted free cash flows.
 The discount rate used varies according to the stage of development of the startup (seed, scale-up, etc.)

 This method is most relevant for startups that already generate a certain level of revenue, but has a proven methodological soundness to calculate the value of a company.

 The accuracy of the DCF valuation will depend on the reliability and consistency of the startup’s financial projections.
 Therefore, in order to counteract the frequent over-optimism of entrepreneurs in their financial forecasts and to objectify the analysis, Estimeo is inspired by the “First Chicago Method” and suggests two alternative scenarios based on a parameter determined by an expert human analysis.
 This parameter allows for an upward or downward adjustment of the modelled forecasts.